Skip to main content

 • Made for, marketed for use by or marketed to children under three years of age.

-Manufacturers may make one or more of the following requests for products in the OAR 333-016-3010 subset.
-OHA must receive completed requests before the end of the third Biennial Notice Period for a HPCCCH/product category combination:
+Manufacturers may request one or more of the following for products in the OAR 333-016-3010 subset:

 • Applications must be accompanied by either an Quantitative Exposure Assessment (QEA) per OAR 333-016-3050 or an Alternatives Assessment (AA) per OAR333-016-3060.

-Manufacturers that have made two notices to OHA for products affected by OAR 333-016-3010(1), must report to OHA the specific product models belonging to the GS1 'brick' by the end of the third biennial notice period per OAR 333-016-3010(3).
+Manufacturers that have made two notices to OHA for products affected by OAR 333-016-3010(1), but not applied or been approved for one or more of the alternatives above, must report to OHA the specific product models belonging to the GS1 'brick.'

 • Will not be offered for sale in Oregon on January 1, 2022 and after because of OAR 333-016-3010(3); or